hamooo90/InstaClone_Kotlin_MVVM/README.md

 - More animation for ui

 ## Opening the app in Android studio
-To build this app source code in your Android studio you need to put your "google-services.json" firebase config file to app folder
+To build this source code in your Android studio you need to put your "google-services.json" firebase config file in app folder

 # Licence